garmeeh/next-seo/README.md

 **NOTE:**

-Images are required for most of the types that you can use for `LocalBusiness`, if in doubt you should add an image.
+Images are recommended for most of the types that you can use for `LocalBusiness`, if in doubt you should add an image.
 You can check your generated JSON over at Google's [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool)

 ### Logo